Aeacu2/Dsc/README.md

 # Dsc: Faster Verified Real Root Isolation with Descartes' Rule of Signs

-This repository provides an Isabelle/HOL formalization of real root isolation algorithms based on Descartes' Rule of Signs.
+This repository contains an Isabelle/HOL formalization of real root isolation algorithms based on Descartes' Rule of Signs.
 Real root isolation is a fundamental subroutine in computer algebra, but most existing formally verified procedures rely on Sturm's theorem.
-We take an initial step toward efficient verified real root isolation by verifying a classical bisection procedure (`dsc`) and a Newton-accelerated variant (`newdsc`).
+We take an initial step toward efficient verified real root isolation using Descartes' Rule of Signs by verifying a classical bisection procedure (`dsc`) and a Newton-accelerated variant (`newdsc`).

-The verification was completed in Isabelle 2025-1.
+The verification was completed in Isabelle 2025(March 2025), which can be downloaded at https://isabelle.in.tum.de/download_past.html

 ## How to Build